 Mornings can be chilly, so make sure you pack a sweatshirt, and those sweatpants or pajama pants come in handy for snuggling in at night.
 The kind of raincoat or rainboots doesn’t matter, but she’ll be glad to have them since we get a small rain shower nearly every day.

-While we do provide a light blanket, girls bring their own bedding and make their bunk feel like home.
+While we do provide a light blanket, most girls bring their own bedding to make their bunk feel like home.
 A warmer blanket or comforter is great for chilly nights, and a mattress pad will make her bed extra cozy.

 We now require all campers to bring 2 sets of their own sheets, and June and Main campers need to bring 2 sets (in addition to a pillow), but any standard twin size sheets that you like will do.

 In a word: yes!
 You’d be surprised by how many towels a camper uses in a week.
 We recommend 3-4 bath towels and 2-4 beach towels.
 That way, one can be in the laundry, one can be drying on the line, and one can be clean and ready to use.
 Parents (and campers!) love quick drying towels like these or these.